Moonrise Kingdom

 The inciting incident occurs at 10 minutes when Discovery that Sam has escaped from camp with detailed planning.
 Police Chief Sharp and Scout Master Ward realize Sam and Suzy have run away together.
 The adult world mobilizes to find them, disrupting the island's order..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This indicates the protagonist's commitment to Sam and Suzy arrive at their secret beach cove and name it "Moonrise Kingdom."
+This demonstrates the protagonist's commitment to Sam and Suzy arrive at their secret beach cove and name it "Moonrise Kingdom."
 They actively choose to create their own world together, marking their commitment to each other and rejection of their previous lives., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 44% of the runtime—arriving early, accelerating into Act IIb complications.
-Of particular interest, this crucial beat The adults discover and violently separate Sam and Suzy.
+Notably, this crucial beat The adults discover and violently separate Sam and Suzy.
 The Khaki Scouts attack with rocks and arrows; Suzy stabs Redford with scissors.
 Their paradise is destroyed, and they're forcibly returned to their old lives.
 False defeat: love seems crushed by authority., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (66% through) represents the emotional nadir.
 Here, Social Services arrives to take Sam away for institutionalization.
 The "whiff of death": Sam faces the death of his identity and autonomy through psychiatric intervention.
-Suzy watches helplessly as the system prepares to destroy the boy she loves., illustrates the protagonist at their lowest point.
+Suzy watches helplessly as the system prepares to destroy the boy she loves., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 71% of the runtime.
 Captain Sharp decides to become Sam's foster parent, offering him a home.
 Scout Master Ward performs a "Hullabaloo" marriage between Sam and Suzy.
 The adults synthesize compassion with responsibility, choosing love over bureaucracy., demonstrating the transformation achieved throughout the journey.